 Employment Contracts and Disputes

 From contracts with hospitals and other employers to employment tax fraud investigations, the employment aspects of working as an advanced practice provider or running an advanced medical practice can present legal issues as well.
-Our lawyers represent advanced practice providers in all employment-related matters, including contract negotiations, contract disputes, and discrimination claims, and federal employment law compliance.
+Our lawyers represent advanced practice providers in all employment-related matters, including contract negotiations, contract disputes, and federal employment law compliance.

 Q&A with the Federal Healthcare Lawyers at Oberheiden, P.C.